 The garden is currently being cleared by generous community help.
 Our vision is to then create a space that is accessible with brick paving to allow unrestricted movement of beds and wheelchairs.

 Kier Construction have donated the paving and sand.
-Hodgson and Sons are then lying the ground work.

 We had an amazing team of volunteers clearing the garden on Saturday 30th March.
-This was amazing progress on the garden and such a great community feel.

 Matteo the charge nurse on the ward did a 10,000ft foot sky dive on 17th April raising over £400!
 Matteo kept his promised and survived his skydive - all for the Eden Garden project at Wexham Hospital.
 Matteo says thank you to all that supported him and pledged money.